Doubling Down on Our Commitment to Resilience

 By Diane Hoskins

-With hundreds of millions of square feet of buildings and interior design projects in the pipeline annually, we believe our impact and role in reducing energy demand is critical.
+In 2015 at the COP21 conference in Paris, Gensler joined governments and private corporations in signing the Paris Pledge for Action, agreeing to significantly reduce carbon emissions in our global portfolio of work.
+As the world’s largest architecture and design firm — with hundreds of millions of square feet of buildings and interior design projects in the pipeline annually — we believe our impact and role in reducing energy demand is critical.
 We signed the Paris Pledge in solidarity with our clients, communities, and governments who are all committed to taking action.

-As the world’s largest design firm, Gensler’s impact in creating a resilient future like no other design enterprise.
+Knowing that immediate action is required, we are fast-tracking our goals and taking immediate aggressive steps for all our work to become completely carbon neutral over the next decade.
+This entails our sizable annual portfolio being designed for both net-zero energy in operations and net-zero impact in construction.
+As the world’s largest design firm, Gensler’s impact in creating a resilient future is like no other design enterprise.
 We challenge all other designers, architects, developers and anyone in a position to influence the built environment to join our mission.
 We ask that the entire building sector join us in making sure our future is everyone’s future.

 The Tangible Impact of Our Design Choices

-There is adding pressure for the land use and real estate industry to take action.
+There is also mounting pressure for the land use and real estate industry to take action.
 In addition to heat waves slowing construction, one report concluded that real estate investors have not prepared their properties for catastrophic weather events and could be vulnerable to steep costs.
 Additionally, extreme weather events are damaging residential developments, exacerbating the affordable housing shortage.